axel3rd/mpg-coach-bot/README.md

 ### Team Update

-When option `team.update` is enabled, you will have in addition:
+When option `team.update` is enabled and *MPG* expert mode is bought, you will have in addition:

     Updating team ...